 But this task is sometimes neither easy nor immediate, thus the anomaly is not detected in time.
 To prevent this from happening, the energy manager can rely on energy data analysis tools based on Artificial Intelligence models that will automatically detect anomalies in your facilities’ consumption behaviour.

-An example of this type of tool is DEXMA Optimise, which analyses your energy data 24/7, automatically detecting anomalies and creating daily lists that the energy manager can filter and prioritise by energy impact and cost.
+An example of this type of tool is Spacewell Energy (Dexma) Optimise, which analyses your energy data 24/7, automatically detecting anomalies and creating daily lists that the energy manager can filter and prioritise by energy impact and cost.

 As you can see, a role such as the energy manager supported by Energy Intelligence Management tools will benefit your company in many ways, as they will be able to collaborate with different departments.
-If your company needs to save energy, and you want to count on top professionals, do not hesitate to contact the DEXMA team and its long list of partners specialised in energy services.
+If your company needs to save energy, and you want to count on top professionals, do not hesitate to contact the Spacewell Energy (Dexma) team and its long list of partners specialising in energy services.